firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV-with-FlameGraph.rst

 Finally, we must make three modifications to the workload description to complete the flame graph flow.
-For general documentation on workload descriptions, see the :ref:`defining-custom-workloads` section.
+For general documentation on workload descriptions, see the :ref:`deprecated-defining-custom-workloads` section.

 #.
 We must add the file containing our DWARF information as one of the ``simulation_inputs``, so that it is automatically copied to the remote F1 instance running the simulation.
 #.
 We must modify ``simulation_outputs`` to copy back the generated trace file.
 #.
 We must set the ``post_run_hook`` to ``gen-all-flamegraphs-fireperf.sh`` (which FireSim puts on your path by default), which will produce flame graphs from the trace files.

-To concretize this, let us consider the default ``br-base.json`` workload, which does not support Flame Graph generation with modifications found here: ``br-base-flamegraph.json``, which makes the aforementioned three changes:
+To concretize this, let us consider the default ``br-base-uniform.json`` workload, which does not support Flame Graph generation with modifications found here: ``br-base-flamegraph.json``, which makes the aforementioned three changes: